UBD-AIIT-Global-Project/documents/other/development_environment/setup4web.md

 It's takes a while.(about half an hour to 1 hour or so)
 And then, you have almost finished making a virtual environment.

-## 5. Connect your git on Virtual environment to github
+## 5. Connect your git on virtual environment to github

 Please check [vagrant commands](http://stackoverflow.com/questions/11424690/what-exactly-do-the-vagrant-commands-do).
 Start "Git-Bash" on your desktop and type the following.